-At Linville Law, we understand how much you care about your family and your legacy.
+At Linville Law Office, PLLC, our estate planning attorneys understand how much you care about your family and your legacy.
 We know how important it is for your affairs to be in order and your loved ones fully protected if something happens to you.
 This is what a complete and updated Estate Plan accomplishes.

 Unfortunately, many of us will fail to properly plan in advance.
 There are many reasons people procrastinate, however, the reality is if you don’t plan while you are able, the intestate and guardianship laws of your state will make the decisions for you – often with increased court supervision, added expense, and not in accordance with your wishes or the best interests of your family.
 The time to plan is now, because you can’t predict when you will die or if you might become incapacitated.